python-boilerplate/uv-template/docs/usage/commands.md

 - **`make commit`**
     Creates a commit using [Commitizen](https://commitizen-tools.github.io/commitizen/) (launches a wizard for conventional commits).
 - **`make bump`**
-    Bumps the project version and automatically updates `CHANGELOG.md` (Commitizen).
+    Bumps the project version and automatically updates `CHANGELOG.md` and `pyproject.toml` (Commitizen).

 ---